arthurbarroso/assembly/README.md

 # Small assembler

 A tool to transform a very basic assembly language into instruction code (to be used with [logisim](https://sourceforge.net/projects/circuit/)).
 Created for college and for fun.
+The CPU this is meant to be used with can be found [here](https://github.com/MarceloCamponez/CPU_LOGISIM)

 ## Usage